What Happened at Big Picture 2019?

-Make Art: You can get involved by learning how to breakdance, joining in the 100-drum drumming circle, pinching clay to make a little person, painting on the the take-home-a-piece graffiti wall, signing up for the costume contest, and even singing away in the open-mic contest.
+Make Art: You could get involved by learning how to breakdance, join in the 100-drum drumming circle, pinch clay to make a little person, paint on the the take-home-a-piece graffiti wall, be in the costume contest, and even sing in the open-mic contest.

-Watch Art: See the Big Picture Awards in the making when Black Dog Metal Arts heats up iron for a big iron pour.
-Then walk over and check out hot pottery as Chris Kukla and his team have a slip raku firing.
-Even if the weather is cool, we’ll be warm with these two art groups joining the team.
+Watch Art: The Big Picture Awards were made when Black Dog Metal Arts heated up iron for a big iron pour.
+Nearby Chris Kukla and Lonnie Lawson demonstrated slip raku firing.

-Performances: Creative Director Bryan Blanks is returning for his second year and will fill the performance stage with vibrant talent from around Central Illinois.
-And Bryan says, ”Last year's Big Picture Festival was one of the most special events I've seen in Peoria in many years.
+Performances: Creative Directors Jimmy Ulrich and Mary Rous will filled the performance stage with vibrant talent from around Central Illinois.
+"Last year's Big Picture Festival was one of the most special events I've seen in Peoria in many years.
 The event truly made me so proud to be a Peorian.
 Big Picture was a perfect example of how art is alive and thriving in Peoria.
 The Festival gives artists from all walks of life to not only the opportunity to collaborate, but to witness first-hand the great work others are creating.
-I left last year's Big Picture Festival uniquely inspired on a creative level, and challenged to spread my wings as a local artist.”
+I left last year's Big Picture Festival uniquely inspired on a creative level, and challenged to spread my wings as a local artist,” said Bryan Blanks, 2018 Creative Director.

 Better Together: One of the key guiding principles for Big Picture is collaboration.
 We create a stronger, vibrant community when we all pitch in.
-This year, we will have a Giving Hands Donation Station where we will accept donations to area nonprofits.
-Bring an item or donate some cash and you’ll be entered in a raffle to win art created by our participating artists.
+This year, the Giving Hands Donation Station accepted donations to area nonprofits, and people brought canned food to make a Giving Hands Sculpture that was donated to Peoria Food Bank.

 New Expanded Kid Zone: Hands on, interactive, and full of fun.

-Contests: We’ve added a costume contest hosted by Greg Batton and an open-mic contest by Roxy Baker of WWCT 99.9 FM and Kindall Nelson of Peoria Music Live.
-Stayed tuned for more information and the sign up forms.
+Contests: The costume contest was hosted by Greg Batton and the Original Acoustic Showdown contest by Roxy Baker of WWCT 99.9 FM and Kindall Nelson of Peoria Music Live, and Jerry Kolb, of State & Water.

 Draw for a Cause Chalk Painting